 Take notice that I/We of being a licensed Real Estate and/or Business Agent exempted under section(s) 26A and/or 26B of the above Act may not arrange or effect settlements for reward.

-This means that I/We can arrange or effect your settlement free of charge but you will not be entitled to make any claim against the “Settlement Agents Fidelity Guarantee Fund” or to the protection of the Settlement Agents Act generally in respect of the settlement.
+This means that I/We can arrange or effect your settlement free of charge but you will not be entitled to make any claim against the “Settlement Agents Fidelity Guarantee Account” or to the protection of the Settlement Agents Act generally in respect of the settlement.

 [Schedule 2 inserted in Gazette 29 Oct 1982 p.
 4323-4; amended in Gazette 23 May 1997 p.
-2421.]
+2421; 26 Oct 2007 p.
+5652.]

 Schedule 3 — Documents that a real estate settlement agent may draw or prepare